 As with existing driver education and training programs, it is anticipated that third-party organizations will primarily conduct this program.
-Specifically, the bill creates an application process and fee of \$350 for organizations seeking to conduct this program, resulting in revenue gain from fees depending on the number of organizations seeking certifications from DMV.
+Specifically, the bill creates an application process and fee of \$350 for organizations seeking to conduct this program, resulting in

-5 In FY 24, there were 8,666 charges and \$717,264 in associated revenue collected under these statutes.
+&lt;sup>5 In FY 24, there were 8,666 charges and \$717,264 in associated revenue collected under these statutes.
 There are currently about 200 people incarcerated for driving under the influence.
 No individuals and currently incarcerated under the boating under the influence statutes.

-6 Inmate marginal cost is based on increased consumables (e.g., food, clothing, water, sewage, living supplies, etc.) This does not include a change in staffing costs or utility expenses because these would only be realized if a unit or facility opened.
+&lt;sup>6 Inmate marginal cost is based on increased consumables (e.g., food, clothing, water, sewage, living supplies, etc.) This does not include a change in staffing costs or utility expenses because these would only be realized if a unit or facility opened.

-7 Probation marginal cost is based on services provided by private providers and only includes costs that increase with each additional participant.
+&lt;sup>7 Probation marginal cost is based on services provided by private providers and only includes costs that increase with each additional participant.
 This does not include a cost for additional supervision by a probation officer unless a new offense is anticipated to result in enough additional offenders to require additional probation officers.